-Obviously, a chaotic numerical simulation given by the CNS can be used as a benchmark solution to study the influence of numerical noise to chaos.
-Using the CNS as a tool, it is found that, for some chaotic systems, such as the Lorenz equations \cite{lorenz1963deterministic}, which has one positive Lyapunov exponent, and the so-called hyper-chaotic Rossler system \cite{Stankevich2020Chaos}, which has two positive Lyapunov exponents, their statistics always remain the same under small disturbances, i.e. stable, although their trajectories are rather sensitive to small disturbances, i.e. unstable.
+Obviously, the numerical simulation of chaotic trajectory given by CNS can be considered as benchmark solution by which to investigate the influence of numerical noise on chaos.
+Using CNS, it has been found that, for certain chaotic dynamical systems, such as the Lorenz equations \citep{lorenz1963deterministic}, which has one positive Lyapunov exponent, and the so-called hyper-chaotic Rossler system \citep{Stankevich2020Chaos}, which has two positive Lyapunov exponents, their statistics always remain the same under small disturbances, i.e. stable, although their trajectories are rather sensitive to small disturbances, i.e. unstable.
 The behavior of such systems can be classified as normal-chaos \citep{Liao2022AAMM}.
-However, it was found that the statistical properties (such as the probability density function) of some chaos are extremely sensitive to the tiny noise/disturbance \cite{hu2020risks, qin2020influence, xu2021accurate}, which is called ultra-chaos \cite{Liao2022AAMM}.
-In this letter, we use the Arnold-Beltrami-Childress (ABC) flow as an example to illustrate that ultra-chaos indeed widely exists and is in a higher disorder than a normal-chaos.
-Besides, our results highly suggest that turbulence should have a close relationship with ultra-chaos.
+However, the statistical properties (such as the probability density function) of some other forms of chaos are extremely sensitive to {\em tiny} noise/disturbances \citep{Liao2022AAMM}, i.e. unstable, which is called ultra-chaos \citep{Liao2022AAMM, Yang2023CFS}.

 Why do we need such a new classification and such a new concept of ultra-chaos mentioned above?
 It is well-known that numerical noise, say, truncation and round-off error, is unavoidable in numerical simulations.
 Thus, due to the famous butterfly-effect \citep{lorenz1963deterministic}, numerical noise of computer-generated simulations of a chaotic system exponentially enlarges so that numerical simulations quickly become a mixture of the ``true'' physical solution $s$ and the ``false'' numerical noise $\varepsilon$, which are mostly at the {\em same} order.
 Any statistics, which are calculated using such kind of mixture, are based on a {\em hypothesis} that the statistics are {\em stable} to numerical noise.
 In other words, the statistics based on this kind of mixture (i.e. $s+\varepsilon$) are the same as those based on the ``true'' physical solution (i.e. $s$), say,

 {\em must} hold, where $\big< \big >$ is a statistical operator.
 Here, the numerical noise $\varepsilon$ is in fact equivalent to a kind of small disturbance.
 Unfortunately, there exists {\em no} theoretical proof of this hypothesis, even though it is widely utilized in many publications.
 Is the hypothesis (\ref{hypothesis}) always true for {\em all} chaotic systems?
 The answer is unfortunately negative, according to \cite{Liao2022AAMM}, who proposed the new concept ``ultra-chaos'' and classify chaos into normal-chaos and ultra-chaos, as listed in table~\ref{disorder} for the stability of trajectory and statistics of different types of dynamic systems.
 Such a classification of chaos is clear and easy to implement in practice.
 Several examples of ultra-chaos have been found in different types of chaotic systems \citep{Liao2022AAMM, Yang2023CFS} and even in a Rayleigh-B\'{e}nard turbulent flow \citep{Qin2022JFM}.